-Policyholder claims and benefits were significantly higher with $\notin$ 276 million, compared to $\notin$ 209 million in 2019.
-The increase is driven by several developments in the 'Accident and health insurance' portfolio, among others: the decrease in interest rates, several model changes, growth of the portfolio and parameter updates.
+Policyholder claims and benefits were significantly lower with EUR 196 million, compared to EUR 276 million in 2020.
+The decrease is driven by several developments in the 'Accident and health insurance' portfolio, among others; the increase in interest rates, several model changes and parameter updates.